 For full cast and crew list, see our Goodbye Danny IMDB page

 Independent Film Critic Review of Goodbye Danny

 By Rehan Abbasi

-Goodbye Danny is a 2020 psychological drama, written and directed by Andre Llewellyn.
-Produced and released under the banner of ‘WeMakeFilms’, the six minute short is a tale of obsession and revenge set in a suburban home with a supernatural twist.
+Goodbye Danny is a 2020 psychological dark comedy, written and directed by Andre Llewellyn.
+Produced and released under the banner of ‘WeMakeFilms’, the six-minute short is a tale of obsession and revenge set in a suburban home with a supernatural twist.

 The film stars Rachel Wright (“Jitters”) as the lead character Harriet, Lucy Howard as her sister Julie and Zachary Goldman as Danny.
 In addition, Richard Parker (“Off His Job”) also stars as the girls’ seemingly innocuous father.
 The film tells the story of an imaginative suburban girl Harriet who is an avid fan of Danny, a fictional character in her favourite television series.
 Like every other teenage girl her age, Harriet is in love with this teen heartthrob of her favourite tv series.
 She has had photos taken with the actor who plays Danny and writes addictively about their imaginary love story in her secret journal.

 Harriet’s onscreen crush has developed to such an extent that she has dreams about Danny and longs to be with him.
 However, unbeknownst to Harriet, the minds behind the television series have decided to kill off Danny at the end of season 2.
 Upon witnessing this, Harriet becomes distraught and extremely devastated and in her pain, she turns to a reactionary mechanism that she doesn’t fully grasp or understand; dark magic.
 Driven by a broken heart, Harriet goes off on a path of revenge; hurting the one person she cares about the most.